Rodarkh/VisualExperience_FB_organization/README.md

 In this repository we have the Matlab functions necessary to run the model developed for this work, presented in Figure 5.
-Download all functions to a "Model Code" directory, and all data structures from the zip file to a "RFshape_parameter" directory inside "Model Code".
+Download all functions to a "VisualExperience_FB_organization-main" directory, and all data structures from the zip file to a "RFshape_parameter" directory inside "VisualExperience_FB_organization-main".
 Changing Matlab to directory where functions are will allow to run Master_Script.mat and generate Figures 5 and 6 (takes several hours).